AdilIrfanAs/aria-qa-solution/README.md

 # Dcentric Health Dashboard

+## Start the Applications
+### To start the backend APIs, change the directory to api and run the command `npm start`
+### To start the frontend application, change the directory to app and run the command `npm start`

+## Run test cases
+### In order to run the defined test cases, run the command `npm test` inside the app directory

 ## I have make the recordings of the test cases in action.
 Below are the links attached for different test cases recorded.

 - If the wrong email and password are provided to the login API.